“It’s not possible!”

 That’s the feeling a lot of people on the jiu-jitsu mats will have when the subject of keeping your neck and shoulders healthy is brought up.

 To some degree it’s a fair point.
 If you belong to a world where people are often trying to strangle you or break your arm in to smaller pieces, your neck and shoulders are likely to take a bit of a battering.
 Especially the neck!
 If it’s not being strangled then it’s probably being cranked on or at least pulled about as your opponent uses your head to manipulate you and how your positioned.
-This all makes the likelihood of a sore neck or cranky shoulders very, very, high.
+This all makes the likelihood of a sore neck or grumpy shoulders very, very, high.

 But this ‘I’m doing jiu-jitsu so I’m going to have a crap neck’ approach is part of the problem.
-There are plenty of things we can do to help ourselves and if we want to keep doing the art we love (as well as look over our shoulder as we reverse a car) it’s important we spend some time showing our neck and shoulders some TLC.
+There are plenty of things we can do to help ourselves and if we want to keep doing the art we love (as well as look over our shoulder when we reverse a car) it’s important we spend some time showing our neck and shoulders some TLC.

 There are some things we should consider before we start: